The Ward Village Master Plan

 Where does the Ward Village Master Plan fit into Kakaako development plans?

 Ward Village is a driving factor in Kakaako’s ongoing transformation into one of the hippest areas in Honolulu, filled with boutique shops and restaurants.
-Eleven years into its development, Ward Village is a thriving neighborhood that has space to grow.
+Thirteen years into its development, Ward Village is a thriving neighborhood that has space to grow.
 Named the best-planned community in the United States by Architectural Digest, Ward Village is granting its residents a unique blend of the urban core and the island lifestyle.

 Ward Village today has welcomed over 1,000 residents to its pedestrian-friendly streets.
 They support a thriving local community that includes local farmers at the Ward Village farmers market and local designers at the South Shore Market.
 For all other grocery needs, the residential tower Ae’o has a Whole Foods built right into its base - a popular destination throughout kakaako.

 As it continues its development, the Ward Village Master Plan indicates a redevelopment of Auahi Street as a pedestrian-oriented urban promenade and shopping street.